susanBuck/notes/07_Git/00_Command_Line_Primer.md

 $ notepad example.txt
 ```

-This should bring up Notepad... enter some text, save your changes, then close Notepad.
+This should bring up Notepad.
+Enter some text, save your changes, then close Notepad.

 To confirm your changes were made, both Mac and Windows users can use the `cat` (concatenate) command which will output the contents of any text file directly in the console: